-Being able to look at the content with many angles gives them an experience which stays with them.
+Being able to look at the content from many angles gives them an experience that stays with them.
 Similarly, there are augmented reality videos.
 In these videos, a digital layer is added over the reality, but it looks real, as real as it can get in the virtual.

 Event and Branding Video Campaigns

-Apart from these striking innovations, there are basic event and branding video campaigns.
+Apart from these striking innovations, there are basic events and branding video campaigns.

-Another major revolution in the consumer-company interaction has been Live videos, which include several types of lives.
+Another major revolution in consumer-company interaction has been Live videos, which include several types of lives.

-- Behind the scenes snaps: A tour of your office’s working, for example.
+- Behind the scenes snaps A tour of your office’s working, for example.
 You can introduce to your consumer base the best among your employees.
-It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which is commonly used by firms.
+It also makes them feel more involved and gives meaning to the phrase “we’re a family,” which firms commonly use.

 - Webinars: Training videos, explanatory demonstrations of your online platform, debates, interviews, among many other ideas.

-- Speeches: If in case you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?
+- Speeches: If you’re going to a marketing seminar, and you will show your abilities to an audience, why not put it live on Facebook or Youtube?